-As a web development studio (as well as a marketing, design and even video production studio), we operate upon software development contracts.
-It is necessary to take all the peculiarities of different software development models into account in order to identify and neutralize whatever risks may arise.
+As a web development studio (as well as marketing, design and even video production studio), we operate upon software development contracts.
+It is necessary to take all the peculiarities of different software development models into account to identify and neutralize whatever risks may arise.

-Any of the following models of software development can be implemented on the basis of a framework agreement (with appropriately modified applications).
+Any of the following models of software development can be implemented based on a framework agreement (with appropriately modified applications).

 Fixed Price Contracts